Let’s Encrypt, acme.sh and cpanel deployment

 But I found acme.sh, which does the same thing certbot does without root or the heavy python dependencies.
 Apparently it will even handle auto-renewing my certificates for me.

-But what it wouldn’t do out of the box is deploy my new certificates to cpanel.
+However, there was no cpanel_uapi deploy hook originally.
+So acme.sh could not deploy my new certificates to cpanel.
 Bummer.
 Luckily, I found a cpanel API reference to do just that and whipped up a bit of perl code (only slightly changed from the reference) that deploys certificates to cpanel.
 My change is here.

 For the record, here’s how I got everything going.